The neutron star inner crust: an empirical essay: The neutron star layers.

 \begin{widetext}

 \end{widetext}

 The region with $n~>2~n_0$ is called inner core.
 At such densities new and exotic degrees of freedom can be present.
-The most common non-nucleonic degrees of freedom studied in the literature are the hyperons~\cite{HaenselBook,Glen,Rafa2005,Weiss2,Lopes2013,Lopes2012}.
-Another possibilities are the onset of $\Delta's$ resonance and boson condensation~\cite{Glen,Dexhemier}.
+The most common non-nucleonic degrees of freedom studied in the literature are the hyperons~\cite{HaenselBook,Glen,Ellis,Rafa2005,Weiss2,Lopes2013,Lopes2012}.
+Another possibility is the onset of $\Delta's$ resonances and boson condensation~\cite{Glen,Dexhemier}.
 Even more exotic settings consider that the inner core undergoes a hadron-quark phase transition.
 In this case we have a hybrid star, with a quark gluon plasma (QGP) at the inner core surrounded by baryonic matter~\cite{HaenselBook,Glen,Annala,Sandoval,Lopes2020,Lopes2020b}.
-In this work we consider only nucleonic degrees of freedom, therefore the outer and the inner core can be faced as the same layer.
+In this work I consider only nucleonic degrees of freedom, therefore the outer and the inner core can be considered as the same layer.

 Furthermore, the details of the construction of a beta-stable EoS from the QHD at mean field approximation used in this work can easily be found in the literature~\cite{HaenselBook,Serot,Glen,Lopes2012,Lopes2020b}.